cube3power/atsd/rule-engine/web-notifications.md

 ### Parameters

-Each notification type has displays its own set of settings:
+Each notification type supports its own set of settings:

 * Fixed settings that can not be customized in the rule editor.
-* Editable which can be changed in the rule editor.
+* Editable settings which can be changed in the rule editor.

 The customizable settings are marked with an enabled checkbox.